akira-endo/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-11-overdispersion-from-outbreaksize.md

 (A) Estimated overestimation parameter for various basic reproduction number R0.
 (B) Proportion of infected individuals responsible for 80% of the total secondary transmissions (p80%).
 The black lines show the median estimates given fixed R0 values and the grey shaded areas indicate 95% CrIs.
 The regions corresponding to the likely range of R0 (2-3) are indicated by colour.

+Table 1.
+Credible intervals from a joint estimation
 <table class="blueTable">
-<caption>Table 1.
-Credible intervals from a joint estimation</caption>
 <thead>
 	<tr><th></th><th>Prior distribution</th><th>95% lower bound</th><th>95% upper bound</th></tr>
 </thead>